dk14/bell/README.md

 ## How it works:

- The measured state of particle is calculated using boolean formula:
+ The measured state of single particle is calculated using boolean formula:

      out = special and (not hiddenParameter1) or (not special) and hiddenParameter1, special = isB' and hiddenParameter2